heartherumble/django-tinymce/docs/installation.rst

   The URL of the TinyMCE javascript file.

 ``TINYMCE_JS_ROOT`` (default: ``settings.MEDIA_ROOT + 'js/tiny_mce'``)
   The filesystem location of the TinyMCE files.
-It is used by the compressor (see below).

 ``TINYMCE_DEFAULT_CONFIG`` (default: ``{'theme': "simple", 'relative_urls': False}``)
   The default TinyMCE configuration to use.
 See `the TinyMCE manual`_ for all